akheron/jansson/doc/apiref.rst

    .. refcounting:: new

-   Returns a new value of the type :const:`JSON_STRING`, or *NULL* on error. *value* must be a valid UTF-8 encoded Unicode string.
+   Returns a new JSON string, or *NULL* on error. *value* must be a valid UTF-8 encoded Unicode string.

 .. cfunction:: const char *json_string_value(const json_t *json)

-   Returns the associated value of a :const:`JSON_STRING` value as a null terminated UTF-8 encoded string.
+   Returns the associated value of the JSON string *json* as a null terminated UTF-8 encoded string, or *NULL* if *json* is not a JSON string.

 Number